davidcrowe/gatewaystack-chatgpt-starter/README.md

 If you only need a shared API-key tool, this is probably more than you need.
 If you don't need user-scoped data access for your resource or tool, this is more than you need.

-If you need **real identity and authorization**, this is the right pattern.
+If you need **real identity and authorization** e.g. for secure user-scoped data access, this is the right pattern.
 If you want people to access their data from your multi-tenant database through ChatGPT, this is for you.

 ## What you get